Véra Obolensky: Life

-Véra Makarova was born in 1911 in Russia.
+Véra Makarova was born in 1911 in Moscow, Russia.
 Her father was Apollon Apollonovich Makarov, a member of Russian high society who was vice-governor in Baku, Azerbaijan.

-During the Russian Civil War the family emigrated to Paris in 1920.
+The family emigrated to Paris in 1920, during the Russian Civil War.
 Vera had a Nansen passport (issued by the League of Nations to stateless refugees).
 After leaving school, Véra Makarova worked as a model for Russian fashion houses, then as secretary to Jacques Arthuys, an industrialist.

-Véra married Prince Nicholas Alexandrovich Obolensky (1900–79) in 1937 in Alexander Nevsky Cathedral, Paris.
+Véra married Prince Nicholas Alexandrovich Obolensky (1900–1979) in 1937 in Alexander Nevsky Cathedral, Paris.
 He was the son of the former governor of Saint Petersburg, and owned property in Nice.

-In the period just before World War II (1939–45) the Obolenskys lived well as wealthy members of the exiled Russian aristocracy.
+In the period just before World War II (1939–1945), the Obolenskys lived well as wealthy members of the exiled Russian aristocracy.
 They frequented chic restaurants, held dances and took seaside holidays.

-Nicholas's friends joked that he was the only Russian émigré who could travel by taxi rather than drive a taxi.
+Nicholas' friends joked that he was the only Russian émigré who could travel by taxi rather than drive a taxi.

 Resistance worker

-After the Fall of France, in June 1940 Pierre Lefaurichon organized relief work for prison camps in the Paris region.

-He helped arrange escapes and began to recruit resistance fighters.